abulsayyad123/functional-ruby/README.md

 # Functional Ruby

-This repo is functional programming in ruby code samples along with some in depth examples.
+This repo is functional programming in ruby code samples along with some in depth explanation with examples.

 ## Topics